Hitachi-Data-Systems/ivy/README.md

 ## Demos
 Sample output from the demos is in the sample_output folder.
 * Some of the demos also have a video - see list of videos above.
-* Some of the demos come in two flavours
+* Some of the demos come in two flavours, "DF", and "RAID".
 * The "DF" version was done on an HDS AMS2100 subsystem.
  * The "DF" demos show the ivy functionality that is available on any vendor's equipment.
  * To adapt for another vendor's equipment, to specifically select some but not all LUNs we would need an equivalent to the the [LUN_discovery](https://github.com/Hitachi-Data-Systems/LUN_discovery) tool to decode the attributes of that vendor's LUNs, such as the equivalent of Hitachi LDEVs (logical devices).
 * The "RAID" demos were performed on a Hitachi RAID family subsystem with a command device configured to one of the test hosts, and where the Hitachi proprietary "ivy command device connector" software was installed on the test host together with a subsystem license key.
   * The command device connector software is proprietary and is not part of the ivy open source project.
 It is available only for authorized internal Hitachi lab use.
   * These RAID demos have more detailed subsystem configuration information retrieved from the command device, as well as subinterval-by-subinterval real-time performance data retrieved from the command device.
-  * These RAID demos are provided for two reasons
+* The RAID demos are provided for two reasons
   1. To illustrate the full functionality of ivy.
   2. To show other vendors the functionality they can implement by developing their own connectors to their own subsystem products.
 * Where there are both DF and RAID versions of the videos / demos, it is recommended to watch the DF first and then the RAID version, as the RAID version generally builds on the DF version.
 * Some demos which depend on having a command device connector such demos for performing dynamic feedback control on subsystem internal MP % busy or subsystem Parity Group % busy come only in one flavour.
 Other vendors by developing their own connectors could develop similar functionality.